Access photogrammetry data

 For this parameter, and those that follow, the default value is a good starting point.
 Depending on your own datasets, you may want to consider trying different values until you get your desired results.

-Next, you'll set the Spatial Detail.
-This is the level of importance given to the proximity of features in your DSM.
+Next, you'll set the spatial detail, or the level of importance given to the proximity of features in your DSM.
 For example, to segment architecturally complex buildings with many smaller facets, you would want to use a higher spatial detail.
 To smooth over variations that do not need representation, such as air conditioning units or cars in a parking garage, you would use a lower spatial detail.
 Valid values range from 1.0 to 20.0.
 The default value is 13.

-8. For Minimum Segment Size, ensure that the value is 555.
+7. For Minimum Segment Size (In Pixels), ensure that the value is 555.

-Next, you'll set the Regularization Tolerance.
-This is the maximum distance that segment polygons can be adjusted in the effort to regularize geometry to right angles and diagonals.
+Next, you'll set the regularization tolerance, or the maximum distance that segment polygons can be adjusted in the effort to regularize geometry to right angles and diagonals.
 With high-resolution surface rasters, it's a best practice to set a regularization tolerance that is 5 to 10 times the size of the pixels to smooth out any rigidness of the pixels while maintaining the detail of the high-resolution pixels.

-9. For Regularization Tolerance, in the first parameter, type 2, and ensure that the second parameter is set to Meters.
+8. For Regularization Tolerance, in the first parameter, type 2.
+Ensure that the second parameter is set to Meters.

 Output Segmented Buildings parameter